ibm-cloud-docs/vpc/vpe-create.md

 {: help}
 {: support}

+The beta release of IBM Cloud Private Path services is only available to allowlisted users.
+Contact your IBM Support representative if you are interested in getting early access to this beta offering.
+{: beta}

 You can create an endpoint gateway for an {{site.data.keyword.cloud}} or third-party service or application (Private Path beta) that you want to access on your private VPC network.
 You can use the UI, CLI, API, or Terraform.
 {: shortdesc}

-The beta release of IBM Cloud Private Path services is only available to allowlisted users.
-Contact your IBM Support representative if you are interested in getting early access to this beta offering.
-{: beta}

 ## Before you begin
 {: #vpe-before-you-begin}

-Before creating an endpoint gateway, ensure that you review [Planning for virtual private endpoint gateways](/docs/vpc?topic=vpc-planning-considerations) and have satisfied the following conditions:
+Before creating an endpoint gateway, ensure that you review [Planning for virtual private endpoint gateways](/docs/vpc?topic=vpc-planning-considerations) and have the following prerequisites:

 * A VPC
 * A subnet in at least one availability zone if you intend on binding an IP address at the same time you provision the endpoint gateway